111nation/CLI-Coin-Maze-Game/README.md

 **Running:** <br />
 Currently, no binary version is available, install this repository and use g++ to build each *.cpp* file and link them together.
 <br />
-Alternatively, use the *run.bat* file to automate the compilation.
+Alternatively, use the *compile.bat* file to automate the compilation.
 Requires g++ compiler.

 ## Tutorial